 Challenge Lab Overview

 The Challenge Lab provides an additional tier of service to identified elementary gifted and talented students.
 Students go to the Challenge Lab for 90 to 120 minutes a week to receive curriculum and instruction designed to provide additional challenge and opportunity to pursue topics of interest.
 Participation is voluntary; parents may opt out of this service.

 Challenge Lab instruction is based on the Texas Performance Standards Project curriculum (State G/T) and Project Based Learning, which is an extended inquiry process structured around complex, authentic questions and carefully designed products and tasks specifically designed for gifted and talented students.

 Activities in the Lab are designed to cause students to think in more in-depth and complex ways.
 Challenge Lab teachers use Sandra Kaplan’s model of Depth and Complexity and her icons for each element to engage students in assimilating new information, making connections, and digging for deeper understandings.
 Challenge Lab curriculums provide the opportunity for students to acquire and build collaboration, effective communication, and critical and creative thinking skills, while inspiring students to become lifelong learners.
-The focus of instruction in K-2 is on helpinf students acquire and build independent study and research skills.
+The focus of instruction in K-2 is on helping students acquire and build independent study and research skills.
 At grades 3-5, students engage in project-based learning in which they reserach and explore real-world problems and challenges.